andrewmegaris/socketcan_radar/readme.md

 Internal function called by 'init()'.
 This will match the constructor's 'fw' parameter and configure radar object accordingly.
 Returns true if successful.

 #### config_socketcan()
 Internal function called by 'init()'.
-This will configure and bind the socket for CAN communication.
+This will configure, and bind the socket for CAN communication.
 Returns true if successful.

 # Build and run examples
+Example applications will be compiled with the 'make' command.
+Executables will be placed in the 'bin' folder.

+# TODO
+- make vehicle spacial reference diagram!